satellite-image-deep-learning/techniques/README.md

 * [Predicting the Solar Potential of Rooftops using Image Segmentation and Structured Data](https://medium.com/nam-r/predicting-the-solar-potential-of-rooftops-using-image-segmentation-and-structured-data-61198c39d57c) Medium article, using 20cm imagery & Unet
 * [Roofpedia](https://github.com/ualsg/Roofpedia) -> an open registry of green roofs and solar roofs across the globe identified by Roofpedia through deep learning
 * [solar-pv-global-inventory](https://github.com/Lkruitwagen/solar-pv-global-inventory) -> code from the Nature paper of Kruitwagen et al, used to produce a global inventory of utility-scale solar photvoltaic generating stations
+* [SpaceNetExploration](https://github.com/yangsiyu007/SpaceNetExploration) -> A sample project demonstrating how to extract building footprints from satellite images using a semantic segmentation model.
+Data from the SpaceNet Challenge

 ### Semantic segmentation - roads
 * [Semantic segmentation of roads and highways using Sentinel-2 imagery (10m) super-resolved using the SENX4 model up to x4 the initial spatial resolution (2.5m)](https://tracasa.es/innovative-stories/sen2roadlasviastambiensevendesdesentinel-2/) (results, no repo)